neopragma/ruby-galaxy/README.md

 I'm going to call them "work items," for lack of a better name.

 In substance, this is not a list of hard-and-fast "requirements," as we are not doing [big design up front (BDUF)](http://wiki.c2.com/?BigDesignUpFront).
 When we take an iterative/incremental approach, we use [rolling wave planning](https://project-management-knowledge.com/definitions/r/rolling-wave-planning/) or [multi-horizon planning](https://www.solutionsiq.com/learning/blog-post/planning-horizons-decision-making-within-agile-frameworks/).
-We'll elaborate each work item that we decide to deliver at the [last responsible moment](https://blog.codinghorror.com/the-last-responsible-moment/).
+We'll elaborate each work item that we decide to complete at the [last responsible moment](https://blog.codinghorror.com/the-last-responsible-moment/).

 Numerous techniques and models are available to help us reach a decision about what functionality our solution ought to have and how to prioritize and sequence the delivery of that functionality.
 The details are out of scope here.
 Let's pretend we've used some of those techniques and models, and we've decided to proceed with this list: